TalLychtenstein/RadioTherapyProject/README.md

 ---
-## Steps to add the env in PyCharm
+## Steps to add the env in PyCharm and to open the project

 1. Open the Project in PyCharm